 Aaron G. Poff (email@example.com) was married to Helen's sister, Kay, and frequently visited the family.
 He greatly admired them, attributing their loving, grateful attitudes to their tragic sense of loss over the deaths of Dick and Frances and their appreciation for how love could heal their pain and enrich their lives.
 As for the movie, he observes that, while Helen had a fine sense of humor, she was never as silly as some parts of the movie suggested.

-Michelle LaPointe wrote me recently concerning the planned remake of YMO:
+Veronica, if you're out there, Michelle LaPointe (firstname.lastname@example.org) says hello!
+She wrote me recently concerning the planned remake of YMO:

 "I was an eighth-grade classmate of Veronica Beardsley (called 'Ronnie,' then, at least at school) when the original was made in 1968.
 My sister was in the same grade as Philip and Germaine.
 (Philip, who was quite a spirited kid, used to answer the phone 'Beardsley's cookie jar.
 Which crumb do you want to talk to?'
 I don't think his parents were too happy about that.)